Marathon's season 2 update: player frustration and financial pressure on Bungie

 Intelligence Summary

-- Discover the challenges and opportunities facing Bungie's Marathon, and what it could mean for the studio's future.
+- Discover the challenges and opportunities facing Bungie's Marathon, and what they could mean for the studio's future.

-- Players are expressing frustration with Marathon's Season 2 update, which increases the grind.
+- Players are unhappy with Marathon's Season 2 update, which increases the grind and disrupts the loot economy.

-- Bungie appears to be shifting its focus from Destiny 2 to Marathon, raising questions about future projects.
+- Bungie is shifting its focus from Destiny 2 to Marathon, raising questions about the future of its other projects.

 What does this mean for players?

 For players, this could mean a less satisfying Marathon experience, especially if the grind continues to increase.
-Bungie's future and its projects are uncertain, which could lead to a lack of new content or updates for both Marathon and Destiny 2.
-Players will be watching closely to see how Bungie handles these challenges and whether it can turn things around.
+Uncertainty about Bungie's future and its projects may also lead to a lack of new content or updates for both Marathon and Destiny 2.
+Players are concerned about the direction Bungie is taking and will be watching closely to see how the studio responds.

 Timeline